arineng/rdap_bootstrap_server/README.md

 no usable content, and the embedded bootstrap files point to our best known locations for servers.
 Minor point release may occur to update the embedded files until the IANA files become populated with useful data.
+* 1.1.0 - A few small things:
+    - IANA and AFRINIC have been taken out of the bootstrap files as they do not have servers ready yet.
+    - /help now works instead of giving a 500
+    - /help shows the dates of load and dates of the bootstrap files
+    - /help limits the URLs in the statistics to 100 per category

 A pre-built version of is available [here](https://github.com/arinlabs/arin_rdap) for Vagrant users.